Engineering PhD: Industrial Engineering PhD

 Contact the College of Engineering & Applied Science Graduate Programs Office.

-We’re a top tier R1 research university and our industrial engineering students have the opportunity to work with faculty members engaged in cutting-edge research in areas such as:
+We’re a top tier R1 research university and our industrial engineering doctoral students have the opportunity to work with faculty members engaged in cutting-edge research in areas such as:

 - Industrial ergonomics